ethic-seido/iode_documentation/docs/index.md

 - to simplify your search for academic publications, scientific documents and clinical trials
 - to help you find accurate and credible information for your research needs.
 - to help you deepen your research topics.

+We also offer __SciScholarCraft__, your smart partner for science writing.
+Our advanced tool simplifies your experience, creating a strategic research plan, offering relevant suggestions and ensuring smooth writing.
+Unlock the potential of your ideas and dive into the future of scientific writing

 ## **Why Choose ES/IODE?**